mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -Hide stick: Enable to hide stick on full screen mode.

 -Define Keys.
 Let you define or map the HW keys to emulator controls.
-(Xperia Play and any other devices with physical keyboards users should configure their buttons or keys here)
+(Xperia Play and any other devices with physical keyboards users should configure their buttons or keys here).
+If a gamepad is auto detected, you should disable autodetection to redefine buttons.

 -Defaults Keys.
 Restore key mappings to defaults.

 -External Controller

-   * Default.
+   * Normal.
 Select this value to use an external keyboard or devices based on keyboard IMES like WiiController.
+   * GamePad autodetection.
+Plug and play detection of many USB / Bluetooth gamepads.
+Support of multiple gamepads.
-   * iCade.
+   * Original iCade.
 Select this value to use iON's iCade controller.
 You should be bluetooth paired before.
-   * iCP.
-Select this value to use ICP layout. iCP should be configured on iCade mode.
+   * iCP, Gametel or iCade compatible.
+Select this value to use an iCade compatible layout.
+Controller should be configured on iCade mode.

+GamePad automap options: Let you define the Thumbs or L1,L2 buttons behaviour when a GamePad is autodetected.

 -Animated.
 Animates ON/OFF DPad/Stick.
 Disable to for better performance.